shahilmhd/Linkedin-Profile-Strength/README.md

 # Linkedin-Profile-Strength

-Emulation of Linkedin Profile Strength progress.
+This is a simple Emulation of LinkedIn Profile Strength progress.